rickosborne/cascades/md/32-5-6-miami-center.md

 "Miami, I don't suppose you've figured out a way to get us into the rear luggage compartment?"

-"238, that's a negative but I have some very smart people working on it here.
+"238, that's a negative, but I have some very smart people working on it here.
 Please say your fuel status."

 Lawrence replied using his own headset this time.